What is a Tropical Rainforest?

 Rainforestfauna.com is a brand new site about the animals, plants, and biotopes of the rainforest.
 We are constantly updating our site, adding new rainforest articles and photos of the plants and animals that inhabit the Earth's rainforest.

 Currently our site focuses more on the animal and plant species found in the South American rainforest, but soon we will be expanding to include animal and plant profiles of the other rainforests and even just general information about plants and trees.

 It is our hope that you enjoy our site and come to further appreciate the life that inhabits the rainforest and the beauty of Earth in general.
-We hope that this appreciation will lead to better consumer choices for our environment, such as buying organic products and sustainable harvest products from the rainforest.
+We hope that this appreciation will lead to better consumer choices for our environment, such as buying organic products and sustainable harvest products from the rainforest and elsewhere.

 - Information In Regards To Current Tropical Rainforest Preservation Efforts

 - Crepe Myrtles, Easy to Grow and Maintain

 - Red Cedar Trees Make an Excellent Living Fence

 Tree service in Dayton, Ohio | Tree service in Syracuse, New York